geoJoost/grassland-puddle-detection/README.md

 The script takes as input a series of satellite images and applies a threshold to convert them into binary images, where pixels are categorized as either "water" or "non-water" based on their backscatter values.

+**NOTE:** The `image_folder` variable should be changed to run the script for a different polarization (see comment in script also).
+All outputs are overwritten for new polarization.

 **Output Folder(s)**

 - _../output_